 Break strength is of course an important consideration, but that is simply the first step.
 From life-long tension fatigue, to temperature performance, from static to dynamic loading, we put Dyneema® SK78 fiber through rigorous testing to make sure your people and cargo stay safe, and they can reliably work at their full capacity longer and in all possible scenarios.

-DSM has engineered Dyneema® SK78 fiber in such way that it offers at least twice the fatigue performance of generic HMPE fibers.
+Avient has engineered Dyneema® SK78 fiber in such way that it offers at least twice the fatigue performance of generic HMPE fibers.
 At fiber and at sling level.
-The rope temperature and fatigue models developed by DSM allow for accurate prediction of rope core temperatures in static and dynamic conditions, as well as fatigue life.
+The rope temperature and fatigue models developed by Avient allow for accurate prediction of rope core temperatures in static and dynamic conditions, as well as fatigue life.

 Dyneema® SK78 fiber is scientifically proven to perform very well from -40°C to 70°C, while short-term exposure up to 100°C will not cause any serious loss in performance.
 This is well within the operating temperatures of heavy lifting slings.
 Dyneema® fiber will withstand sub-ambient temperatures down to cryogenic conditions.